Can large language models assist choice modelling? Insights into prompting strategies and current models' capabilities: Results

-In terms of representing systematic observed heterogeneity, Claude 4 Sonnet again led with the highest average use of socioeconomic variables (1.22 per specification), whereas Deepseek incorporated these variables far less frequently (0.18 on average).
+In terms of representing systematic observed heterogeneity, Claude 4 Sonnet again led with the highest average use of socioeconomic variables (1.22 per specification), whereas Deepseek incorporated these variables far less frequently (0.12 on average).
 This shows differences across LLM families in their capability for capturing behavioural heterogeneity across different population segments.
 The use of functional transformations, such as logarithmic, Box-Cox, and piece-wise forms, was generally limited across all LLMs.
 However, GPT-o4-mini-high (0.73) and GPT-o3 (0.59) applied them slightly more often, suggesting a better tendency toward including non-linear relationships in their utility functions. \\

 While the summary of utility specifications for each LLM provides a static overview of model complexity and specification trends, the distribution of modelling outcomes also provides a better understanding of the LLMs' overall performance.
 Figures \ref{ll-llms}, \ref{aic-llms}, and \ref{bic-llms} display the full distributions of LL, AIC, and BIC values of all specifications that did converge by each LLM.
-These plots enable comparison not only in terms of central tendency, but also in the consistency and reliability of each LLM’s specification quality. \\
+These plots enable comparison not only in terms of central tendency, but also in the consistency and reliability of each LLM’s specification quality.
+Overall, the medians of the LL, AIC, and BIC distributions lie in a relatively narrow range across all LLMs, indicating that, on average, most models are capable of producing specifications with broadly comparable empirical performance.
+However, Claude 4 Sonnet has, by a slight margin, the uppermost position in the LL plot and the lowest position in the AIC and BIC plots, indicating that it generates, on average, the best-fitting and most efficient specifications.
+Differences emerge more clearly in terms of dispersion and tail behaviour.
+Claude variants, DeepSeek, Gemini, and Mistral display relatively compact distributions, implying stable performance and a more consistent balance between goodness-of-fit and model complexity.
+By contrast, ChatGPT 4o and ChatGPT o4-mini-high exhibit narrower widths around their medians and longer tails, implying a greater proportion of weaker specifications in terms of LL, AIC, and BIC.\\